-On June 6, 2018, we filed a final short-form base shelf prospectus (the "Base Shelf Prospectus"), allowing us to offer and issue the following securities: (i) common shares; (ii) preferred shares; (iii) senior or subordinated unsecured debt securities; (iv) subscription receipts; (v) warrants; and (vi) securities comprised of more than one of the aforementioned common shares, preferred shares, debt securities, subscription receipts and/ or warrants offered together as a unit.
-These securities may be offered separately or together, in separate series, in amounts, at prices and on terms to be set forth in one or more shelf prospectus supplements.
-The aggregate initial offering price of securities that may be sold by us (or certain of our current or future shareholders) pursuant to the Base Shelf Prospectus during the 25month period that the Base Shelf Prospectus, including any amendments thereto, remains valid was limited to an aggregate of \$750 million.
+On June 6, 2018, we filed a final short-form base shelf prospectus (the "2018 Base Shelf Prospectus"), that allowed us to offer and issue the following securities: (i) common shares; (ii) preferred shares; (iii) senior or subordinated unsecured debt securities; (iv) subscription receipts; (v) warrants; and (vi) securities comprised of more than one of the aforementioned common shares, preferred shares, debt securities, subscription receipts and/ or warrants offered together as a unit.
+These securities could have been offered separately or together, in separate series, in amounts, at prices and on terms to be set forth in one or more shelf prospectus supplements.
+The aggregate initial offering price of securities that could have been sold by us (or certain of our current or future shareholders) pursuant to the 2018 Base Shelf Prospectus during the 25-month period that the 2018 Base Shelf Prospectus, including any amendments thereto, remained valid was limited to an aggregate of \$750 million.

-On June 10, 2019, we completed a public offering of common shares in the United States and Canada at a price of \$35.50 per common share pursuant to the short-form base shelf prospectus and related prospectus supplement filed in connection with the offering (the "Offering").
+On June 10, 2019, we completed a public offering of common shares in the United States and Canada at a price of \$35.50 per common share pursuant to the 2018 Base Shelf Prospectus and related prospectus supplement filed in connection with the offering (the "Offering").
 The total offering of 6,900,000 common shares included the exercise in full by the underwriters of the 15% over-allotment option, for aggregate gross proceeds to Descartes of \$245.0 million.
 Net proceeds to Descartes were approximately \$236.6 million once expenses associated with the Offering were deducted inclusive of the related deferred tax benefit on share issuance costs.
-As a result of the Offering, the aggregate balance of securities that may be sold by us pursuant to the Base Shelf Prospectus has been reduced to an aggregate of \$505.0 million.
+The 2018 Base Shelf Prospectus expired in July 2020.